longndt/unity-2d-course/lesson0-game-development-fundamentals/lab/lab0-instructions.md

 ## 🎮 Playtest Criteria

 **Complete when you can:**
-- [ ] Explain the key differences between web/mobile and game development
+- [ ] Explain the key differences between web and game development
 - [ ] Navigate Unity Editor confidently for game development
 - [ ] Create a simple bouncing ball game
 - [ ] Understand the game development pipeline